Bright-Verdant/Gro-Pro-Project/README.md

 # Gro-Pro-Project
 This website provides a weather display for different locations.
 You can select from a list of major cities or input your own latitude and longitude to see the current weather conditions.
+This website also provides a space to post plant data to a local storsge forum and will provide useless facts at the press of a button.

 ##Features
 -Display of weather data for major cities